 The SDx (software defined everything) trend is continuing to change how networks work.
-As organizations transform their data centers to use more white box or non-proprietary hardware, with software as the defining capability to drive their functions, visibility needs change.
-Visibility needs to be flexible, intelligent and centrally managed, to parallel how the network is managed.
+Visibility needs change as organizations transform their data centers to use more white box or non-proprietary hardware, with software as the defining capability to drive their functions.
+Visibility needs to be flexible, intelligent, and centrally managed, to parallel how the network is managed.

-Like a software defined network (SDN) controller serves to configure a network, Ixia Fabric Controller (IFC) is an SDx controller for visibility available for through Ixia’s Vision portfolio of network packet brokers.
+Just as software defined network (SDN) controller serves to configure a network, Ixia Fabric Controller (IFC) is an SDx controller for visibility available for through Ixia’s Vision portfolio of network packet brokers (NPBs).
 A highly available, resilient and easy-to-use intelligent monitoring platform, IFC works across physical and virtual network environments to provide software defined visibility (SDV) helping to accelerate application delivery.

 The benefits of IFC include: